The Second City Student Handbook

 Some classes are only open to students within a certain age range.
-This is to ensure that children’s classes are divided appropriately based on content for each age group, as well as to ensure Adults are not accidentally registered for children’s classes or vice versa.
+This is to ensure that youth classes are divided appropriately based on content for each age group, as well as to ensure adults are not accidentally registered for children’s classes or vice versa.
 If you are looking for an override on age restrictions, you must contact the administration staff to review.
-If you try to bypass the age restrictions, it will be caught and the student will be removed from the class if prior authorization was not given.
+If a student tries to bypass the age restrictions, it will be caught and the student will be removed from the class if they did not receive prior authorization.

 Students Returning from Hiatus